 Dr. Giordano has interests in the molecular biology of endocrine neoplasia and maintains an active translational research program using contemporary molecular and genomic profiling techniques to address problems in endocrine and other types of oncologic pathology.
-He is Director of the Tissue and Molecular Core of the Michigan Comprehensive Cancer Center, Director of the Molecular Pathology Research Laboratory in the UM Department of Pathology, a former member of AP Test Committee for the American Board of Pathology, and past President of the Endocrine Pathology Society.
+He is Director of the Tissue and Molecular Core of the University of Michigan Rogel Cancer Center, Director of the Molecular Pathology Research Laboratory in the UM Department of Pathology, a former member of AP Test Committee for the American Board of Pathology, and past President of the Endocrine Pathology Society.
 Recently, he has become very involved in The Cancer Genome Atlas (TCGA) program of the NCI and NHGRI, where he serves as co-Chair of the Thyroid and Adrenocortical projects, member of the Pheochromocytoma Analysis Working Group, and member of the Steering Committee for their final Pan-Cancer project.

 Dr. Giordano is board-certified in Anatomic Pathology.